jbqueru/tstd0hmg/README.md

 Separately, we're discussing the possibility of making the 3D shapes bounce, and to have a delay between them.
 We're also planning to make the music longer.
+Mar 10-15 2025: After leaving the project on ice for a month, the ideas we've had are implemented, in time for the deadline.
+The font has kerning, the 3D shapes bounce and have a time offset between them.

 # What's in the package